vincentntang/vincentntang.com/content/posts/20230425-retiring-tampa-devs/index.md

 I delegate whenever possible, even if the perfectionist in me knows things will not be to my ideal standards.

 I don't step in and give final say to my VP.
-I do an intentionally mediocre job to set the standards lower now, so that others aren't shadowing the high bar I originally set.
+I do an intentionally average job to set the standards lower now, so that others aren't shadowing the high bar I originally set.

 When people reach out to me for leadership decisions, I point them to my VP to decide instead